dennisreimann/website/src/articles/2016-01-26-elm-data-structures-list-array-set-dict.md

   - Array
   - Set
   - Dict
 description: "In Elm there are different kinds of data structures that can contain elements.
-This article spotlights the iterable structures lists, arrays, sets, and dictionaries."
+This article spotlights the iterable structures lists, arrays, sets and dictionaries."
 ---

 In Elm there are different kinds of data structures that can contain elements.
-This article spotlights the iterable structures lists, arrays, sets, and dictionaries, which support the basic operations of functional programming like `map`, `filter`, and folding/reducing.
+This article spotlights the iterable structures lists, arrays, sets and dictionaries, which support the basic operations of functional programming like `map`, `filter` and folding/reducing.

 <!-- more -->